mohammedasker/100-days-of-code/log.md

 **Today's Progress**: A text is saved and shows as a list when clicked save button.

 **Thoughts** OKay, this is getting really cool!
 I'm building a simple app which is challenging, yet is achievable.
 I was wondering why Object HTMLTextAreaElement keeps appearing when creating a text, but turns out I forgot to add .value.
 Oopis!!!

+### Day 75: Sep 14, 2019

+**Today's Progress**: Adding a delete button on right side of the note but not working yet.

+**Thoughts* And thus the struggle begins...
+I don't know why my code is not working.
+Even though I *gasp* copy-and-taste some snippets from the tutorial, it's still not showing the x button.
+I must make this work no matter!!